-Good corporate governance is the basis for the sustainable success of ALTANA.
+Good corporate governance is a basis for the sustainable success of ALTANA.
 Even as a company not listed on the stock exchange, ALTANA orients itself to the rules of the German Corporate Governance Code.

 ALTANA follows, or will follow, the vast majority of the applicable recommendations of the German Corporate Governance Code in the current version of February 7, 2017.
-This especially applies to the recommendations regarding the cooperation between the Management Board and the Supervisory Board, the cooperation between the Chairman of the Supervisory Board and the Supervisory Board plenum, dealing with conflicts of interest of the Supervisory Board members, the setting up and composition of the committees, as well as matters relating to the audit.
+This especially applies to the recommendations regarding the cooperation between the Management Board and the Supervisory Board, the cooperation between the Chairman of the Supervisory Board and the Supervisory Board plenum, dealings with conflicts of interest of the Supervisory Board members, the setting up and composition of the committees, as well as matters relating to the audit.

 Management and Control

 The Management Board of ALTANA AG consists of three members, who are appointed by the Supervisory Board for a period of five years.
 The selection criteria include experience, business and professional expertise, as well as competence in ecology and social responsibility.
 Considerations regarding diversity also play a role in the selection process.
 The Management Board members manage the Group independently and are solely committed to the interests of the company.
 Together with the presidents of the divisions and selected heads of central functional areas, the Management Board forms the Executive Management Team.
 In regular meetings, this team discusses and analyzes the development of business and important business incidents, as well as plans for the Group’s future development and sustainability issues.